Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 Maui known as the Valley Isle is one of Hawaii’s real gems.
 The second-largest of the islands it is teeming with things to do and places to see.
 Known as the Honeymoon Capital of America, the island’s tourism leans heavily on relaxing and romantic endeavors.
 But that is far from all the island has to offer.
 The Incredibly diverse landscape offers just about every imaginable climate you can think off, Apart from maybe the Arctic.

 From dense lush rainforest to Arid dry desert, High Mountain to the Ancient cloud forest.
 Deep valleys to rolling plains, and coral beaches to temperate farmland.
 It is an incredible mix of microclimates that means there is always something to see and do if you can drag yourself away from the beach.

 Maui’s Coastline strikes a different note to most Hawaiian islands.
-The 3 Islands of Molokai, Lanai and Kaho‘olawe form a large natural channel where the waters are shallower and calmer, less exposed to the large swells generated by the open Pacific.
-This also lends perfectly to the incredible views from the shore, where you have another island to admire rather than the endless ocean.
+The 3 Islands of Molokai, Lanai, and Kaho‘olawe form a large natural channel where the waters are shallower and calmer, less exposed to the large swells generated by the open Pacific.
+This also lends perfectly to the incredible views from the shore, where you have another island to admire rather than just the endless ocean.

 Things to Do

 “What is there to do in Hawaii other than sitting on a beach?”

 The first time we heard this quote we were quite taken aback.
 Hawaii’s reputation as a true tropical paradise has lead to a reputation of it being nothing but beaches and Cocktails.
 Nothing could be further from the truth and Maui is teeming with sights and attractions for all interests and tastes.
 It would take a lifetime to experience everything Maui has to offer, we are doing our best, however.

 Of Course, Sitting on a beach is a wonderful thing in itself so check out our Ultimate Maui Beach Guide

 Sunrise On Top of a Volcano – Haleakala